Red Bull team principal Christian Horner fired after 20 years with team

 The Dutch driver, though, has repeatedly turned down the opportunity to comment on his future.
 Horner had previously been steadfast in his belief that Verstappen would remain with Red Bull.

+“The relationship has always been very difficult, since then and even before then.
+So you would assume that if Horner goes that Max Verstappen will stay,” Duncan said.
+“My feeling already would be that he would stay for at least another year.

+“But again it goes back to the car.
+Even if Horner has gone but the car isn’t performing as it isn’t at the moment and into next year he’s still struggling, whether Max Verstappen will think his time at Red Bull has come to an end and he needs to look elsewhere.
+But at the moment, you would expect him to stay and you’d probably expect news on that in the next month or at least after the sport comes back from its summer break.”

-The 2025 season has seen Red Bull struggle on the track too, with Verstappen sitting third in the drivers’ championship standings, 69 points behind McLaren’s Oscar Piastri, with just two Grand Prix victories in 2025.
+The 2025 season has seen Red Bull struggle on the track, with Verstappen sitting third in the drivers’ championship standings, 69 points behind McLaren’s Oscar Piastri, with just two Grand Prix victories in 2025.

 Red Bull currently sits fourth in the 2025 constructors’ championship, 288 points behind McLaren.